mmuller88/rasp4/README.md

 # rasp4

 That is a git repo for remote control my Raspberry 4 via AWS CodeDeploy & AWS CDK.
 Basically I only will need to push stuff here and that get installed and executed on my Raspberry 4.
 Very cool or?
-Write me for any questions / ideas.
+Write me for any questions/ideas.

 ## AWS CDK & Deploy specifics